 In our last Slot Pull, 11 players each turned $15 into $14.
 So, we basically each spent a dollar to hang out with each other for an hour and play slots.
 This is not a bad investment, in my mind.
 In the Slot Pull before that, we each made $5.
 So, you probably will not become wealthy, but the most you can lose is $15.

 It’s a good diversion for those who are not serious gamblers, but want to try playing a slot machine, and want to see the people they’ve met onboard again.
 Because it’s limited, you can only lose your entry fee, which is usually minimal.
 Much like co-ed softball, everybody can blame someone else if the team does not become millionaires!

 Make sure the casino knows you’re organizing a Slot Pull.
 Because you will be dividing up the winnings, you may need a lot of small bills, and cashiers are often “discouraged” from providing people with too much change.
 So, a warning ahead of time will save time when you’re trying to cash out.
-Also, the casino staff can provide advice on what types of machines to use, and which machines will provide the proper number of spins for the entry fee.
+Also, the casino staff can provide advice on what types of machines to use (you may choose to ignore this), and which machines will provide the proper number of spins for the entry fee.

 My House Rules

 - The organizer announces the Slot Pull location (I know, in the casino, I meant the specific machine) and time at the Meet & Greet.